aaryansinha16/WeConnect/readme.md

 ## we-connect
 # FEATURES IMPLEMENTED:
+* End to End encryption done (users messeges do not go to server side directly, they are encrypted with a key which is only accessable to client side.
+They are only decrypted once the messeges are fetched in client side using the key which was used for encrypting it)
+* Messenging DONE
+* Single/Group chat DONE
 * Authentication (JWT + cookies)
 * Profile Images using cloudinary (Users can upload their profile images)
 * Searching users from database